 Make a difference within a faith community

-PN/FCN is an opportunity to serve God in a faith-based setting by caring for and about members and neighbors.
-They focus on the promotion of health within the context of the beliefs, values and practices of a particular congregation.
+Parish/faith community nursing is an opportunity to serve God in a faith-based setting by caring for members and neighbors.
+They focus on the promotion of health within the context of the beliefs, values, and practices of a particular congregation.

-The roles of a Parish Nurse are flexible and independent and determined following a survey of member/friends to ascertain the unique healthcare needs of a congregation/faith community.
+The roles of a parish nurse are flexible, independent, and determined after a survey of member/friends to determines the unique healthcare needs of a congregation/faith community.

-- Integrator of Faith and Health is the key focus of ministry through visits in home, hospital and nursing homes and all other activities so an understanding of relationship between faith and health is promoted
+- Integrator of Faith and Health is the key focus of ministry through visits in home, hospital, and nursing homes, promoting an understanding of faith and health's relationship.

 - Developer/Facilitator of Support Groups and Coordinator of Volunteers as needed